embl-cba/cats/README.md

 To train a pixel classifier, the freehand line tool from ImageJ is used to draw labels on the image.
 One can assign labels to a certain class by either
 - clicking the respective button in the "Labels" window, or
-- typing the keyboard short-cuts 1,2,...
+- typing respective the keyboard short-cuts 1,2,...

 Once a couple of labels have been added one can click __[Train Classifier]__, which will compute image features and train a random forest classifier.
 Every time the training is finished a file dialog will prompt the user to save the training data to disk.
 This ensures that the valuable training data, containing all the manually drawn labels is always safe.